-Your superannuation can't be included in your will unless you've specified certain instructions with your super fund first.
+Your super isn’t automatically included in your will, unless you've given certain instructions to your super fund first.

-Who can I leave my super money to?
+Who can I nominate as my super beneficiary?

-In the event of your death, your super fund must pay a death benefit to one or more people in your life who are eligible.
-Your eligible super beneficiaries might include1:
+If you pass away, your super fund must pay a death benefit to your eligible super beneficiaries who can include:

 - anybody financially dependent on you when you die

-One reason you might nominate your estate or legal personal representative is you can then specify in your will how and to who you want to distribute your super money to, which can include eligible beneficiaries (mentioned above), as well as other people in your life.
+If you nominate your estate or personal legal representative, you must then specify in your will how and who you want to distribute your super money to, which can include eligible beneficiaries (mentioned above), as well as any other people in your life.

-It’s important however that you ensure the information stated in your will is up to date, so your legal personal representative pays out your super money as per your instructions.
+It’s important that the directions stated in your will are up to date, so your legal representative pays out your super money as per your wishes.

-When it comes to specifying your beneficiaries, most super funds will give you several options.
+When it comes to specifying your beneficiaries, super funds may give you several options.
 These options are important to understand, particularly given that the type of nomination you choose could give you greater control over how your super benefits are distributed.

-You should also know that there are lapsing and non-lapsing binding nominations.
-Lapsing nominations typically expire every three years unless you renew them, while non-lapsing nominations may never expire.
+There are lapsing and non-lapsing binding nominations.
+Lapsing nominations typically expire after three years unless you renew them, while non-lapsing nominations may never expire.

-Depending on the product, if you don’t make a nomination the trustee will pay your death benefit to your estate, or use its discretion to determine which eligible beneficiaries the money should go to.
+Depending on the super fund, if you don’t make a nomination the trustee will pay your death benefit to your estate or use its discretion to determine which eligible beneficiaries the money should go to.

-If your super is already in pension phase, then all of the above plus additional options may be available and need to be considered.
+If your super is already in pension phase, then all of the above, plus additional options, may be available and should be considered.